Reducing Food Waste

 Confused by date labels on foods?
 What does it all mean?

 The FDA advises consumers to examine foods to determine if the quality is sufficient for use.
-Given that nothing substantial occurs on that date, relying on your eyes and an old-fashioned sniff test is a better indicator of the suitability of food for your use and could help you avoid disposing of healthy and safe food.
+Trust your eyes and give the food an old-fashioned sniff test to tell you if it is still good.
+This can help you avoid throwing away healthy and safe food.

 Both state and federal laws protect food donors from liability.
-The federal Bill Emerson Good Samaritan Food Donation Act encourages the donation of food and grocery products to nonprofit organizations for distribution to needy individuals.
-The law protects donors from civil and criminal liability should a fit and wholesome product donated in good faith later cause harm to a recipient.
+The federal 1996 Bill Emerson Good Samaritan Food Donation Act and the Food Donation Improvement Act of 2021 support donating food and groceries for distribution to those in need.
+The law protects donors from civil and criminal liability.
+If they donate a fit and wholesome product in good faith, they won't be held responsible if it later harms someone.

 Wisconsin law, s.
 895.51, Wis.
-Stats., also provides protection to any person engaged in the processing, distribution or sale of food products, for-profit or not-for-profit, who donates or sells qualified food to a charitable organization or food distribution service.
-They would be immune from civil liability for the death of or injury to any individual caused by the qualified food donated or sold by the person.
+Stats., also protects any person engaged in the processing, distribution or sale of food products, for-profit or not-for-profit, who donates or sells qualified food to a charitable organization or food distribution service.
+The person would be immune from civil liability for the death of or injury to any individual caused by the qualified food donated or sold by the person.

-The U.S. Environmental Protection Agency has published several webpages and resources related to residential food waste.
+The U.S. EPA, USDA and FDA have several webpages and resources related to residential food waste.